Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: Assessment: Experiment Setup

-\paragraph{Baselines.} We compare the proposed LLM-PeerReview with the two categories of baselines. \textbf{(1) Single LLMs:} The four 7B-scale models, Llama-3.1-8B-Instruct, Mistral-7B-Instruct, Qwen2-7B-Instruct, and Qwen2.5-7B-Instruct. \textbf{(2) LLM Ensemble baselines:} (\textit{i}) Random~\cite{lu2024blending,guha2024smoothie} is a random-selection baseline that simply returns the response from a randomly chosen LLM in the ensemble.
-As one of the simplest ensemble strategies for large language models, this method has previously been applied to dialogue tasks~\cite{lu2024blending}; (\textit{ii}) Smoothie-Global~\cite{guha2024smoothie}, Smoothie-Local~\cite{guha2024smoothie}, and Agent-Forest~\cite{li2024more} are recently proposed, strong similarity-based ensemble methods, as introduced in detail in Section~\ref{sec: Introduction}; (\textit{iii}) GaC~\cite{yu2024breaking} is a representative \textit{token-level ensemble-during-inference} approach.
-It constructs a unified vocabulary that merges the individual dictionaries of multiple LLMs.
-During inference, token sampling is performed by observing the output distributions from these models across the unified vocabulary.
+\paragraph{Seed LLMs and baselines.} We use these well-established 7B models for ensemble: Llama-3.1-8B-Instruct, Mistral-7B-Instruct, Qwen2-7B-Instruct, and Qwen2.5-7B-Instruct.
+We compare the proposed LLM-PeerReview with the two categories of baselines. \textbf{(1) Single LLMs:} The four 7B-scale LLMs; \textbf{(2) LLM Ensemble baselines:} (\textit{i}) Random~\cite{lu2024blending,guha2024smoothie} is a random-selection baseline that simply returns the response from a randomly chosen LLM in the ensemble.
+As one of the simplest ensemble strategies, this method has previously been applied to dialogue tasks~\cite{lu2024blending}; (\textit{ii}) Smoothie-Global~\cite{guha2024smoothie}, Smoothie-Local~\cite{guha2024smoothie}, and Agent-Forest~\cite{li2024more} are recently proposed, strong similarity-based ensemble methods, as introduced in detail in Section~\ref{sec: Introduction}; (\textit{iii}) GaC~\cite{yu2024breaking} is a representative \textit{token-level ensemble-during-inference} approach.
+It constructs a unified vocabulary that merges the individual dictionaries of LLMs.
+During inference, sampling is performed by observing the distributions from these models across the unified vocabulary.

 \paragraph{Configurations.} (1) For each individual large language model, we follow the setup of Smoothie~\cite{guha2024smoothie}, where the model responds once to each query.
 The responses from all models are stored for integration by the LLM Ensemble methods.
 (2) For the two variants of the baseline Smoothie~\cite{guha2024smoothie}, we set the number of neighbors as specified in the original paper.
 Agent-Forest~\cite{li2024more} does not require any hyperparameter configuration.
 For our method, we set the model temperature to 0 during the scoring process to eliminate suboptimal results caused by randomness.
-Additionally, the scoring prompts used across the four datasets are provided in the Appendix.
-(3) All experiments were performed using 6 or 4 parallel Nvidia V100 32GB GPUs.
+(3) All experiments were performed using 6 parallel Nvidia V100 32GB GPUs.
 All experiments with stochastic outputs were conducted three times.